Youdle-Inc/grocery-scraper-api/README.md

 # 🛒 Grocery Scraper API

-A powerful AI-powered grocery product discovery API that combines **Perplexity Sonar** for intelligent product search with **Serper.dev** for real product URLs and images.
+A powerful AI-powered grocery product discovery API that combines **Perplexity Sonar** for intelligent product search with **Exa API** for real product URLs and images.

 ## ✨ Features